Becoming CT State

 An Intentional Path

-Built on the nationally-recognized Guided Pathways model, CT State will help students efficiently complete credentials, transfer, and attain jobs with value in Connecticut’s market.
+Built on the nationally-recognized Guided Pathways model, CT State helps students efficiently complete credentials, transfer, and attain jobs with value in Connecticut’s market.
 Whatever a student’s end goal, an assigned Guided Pathways advisor will partner with a student from enrollment to graduation, with the focus on the successful achievement of their objectives.

 Those students who plan on completing an associate degree and then transferring to one of the state universities – Central, Eastern, Southern or Western – or Charter Oak State College – can do so through the CSCU Transfer Tickets, without incurring extra expense or requiring extra credits.